skku-comit/2024-1-AWS-developer-associate/week1/gwonhong/section6.md

 - good for buffer / cache / temporary content
 - risk of data loss if HW fails
 - backups & replications is your responsibility

+## Amazon EFS - Elastic File System

+- Managed NFS (Network File System) that can be mounted on many EC2
+- EFS works with EC2 instances in **multi-AZ**
+- Highly available, scalable, expensive, pay per use
+- use cases: content management, web serving, data sharing, Wordpress
+- use NFSv4.1 protocol internally
+- use 'security group' to control access to EFS
+- **compatible with Linux based AMI, not Windows**
+- Encryption at rest using KMS
+- POSIX file system that has a standard file API
+- scales automatically, pay-per-use, no capacity planning!